ekusuma/handin240/README.md

 Note that for `t` files, there must a corresponding `{fileName}\_TATB.sv` inside of the TATB staff folder (TODO: define this directory).

+It's worth noting that there is a hierarchy tot he handler chars. `c` will check for complation as well as existence. `t` will check for both compilation and existence.
+Thus if a file is to be tested, then there is no need to have lines with `e` and `c` before it.

 ## Specification
 Student workflow should (roughly) be as follows:
 1. Do homework involving "PDFed" answers and "Code" answers.
 Code answers will